-Civitas works in partnership with Housing Associations and Local Authorities (together “Registered Providers” ) to help them unlock capital held in existing social homes for new development and to assist in reducing their operational costs.
-Civitas does not develop or manage social homes directly but works in close collaboration with Registered Providers who provide these services.
+Civitas works in partnership with Housing Associations and Local Authorities (together “Registered Providers” ) to help them unlock capital held in existing social homes for new development and to promote the delivery of new social homes.
+Civitas does not develop or manage social homes directly but works in close collaboration with Registered Providers and others who provide these services.

 Civitas’ investment activity supports housing providers with the provision of permanent capital to facilitate their objective of delivering more social homes and offers investors the potential for sensible, risk adjusted real returns with regular dividend distributions.